rafal-paton/ghfetcher/README.md

 ## GitHub Repository API

 This Spring Boot application provides an efficient way to fetch all non-forked repositories for a given GitHub username, retrieving detailed information about each repository, including branch names and their last commit SHA.
-Technologies used: Java 21, Spring Boot 3, Maven, Mockito, WireMock.
+Technologies used: Java 21, Spring Boot 3 and Maven.

 ## Features